philipturner/molecular-renderer/README.md

 ## State of Cross-Platform Support

-The simulation and GUI-less CAD libraries are being rewritten from scratch.
-The end product will run on all platforms.
+The simulation and GUI-less CAD libraries now run on all platforms.
 In addition, the vast majority of `Sources/MolecularRendererApp` has been ported to cross-platform Swift toolchains.
-However, it is not in a "production-ready" state.

 Maintenance effort to port the ray tracer to Linux and Windows:
 - Work with native Linux and Windows APIs for key bindings, windowing